Snow White: The Fairest of Them All: Plot

-A young husband and wife, John and Josephine, deeply wish to have a child of their own.
-They wish for a child with skin as white as snow, lips as red as blood and hair as black as ebony.
-Soon their wish is granted and they are gifted a beautiful baby girl, they name her Snow White.
-However, Josephine sadly dies in childbirth, leaving John alone with their new child.
-In the winter, John struggles to find food for his daughter, eventually collapsing and shedding a tear over a frozen lake, which frees an imprisoned djinn known as the “Green-Eyed One”.
-As thanks for freeing him, the Green-Eyed One asks John what he desires.
-John requests milk for his daughter, and the Green-Eyed One grants his wish.
-John then asks to have his wife back, calling Josephine his Queen, but the Green-Eyed One cannot resurrect the dead.
+A young husband and wife, John and Josephine, wish for a child with skin as white as snow, lips as red as blood and hair as black as ebony.
+Their wish is granted and they are gifted a baby girl, whom they name Snow White.
+However, Josephine dies in childbirth.
+In the winter, John struggles to find food for his daughter, eventually collapsing and shedding a tear over a frozen lake, which frees the “Green-Eyed One”, an imprisoned djinn.
+As thanks for freeing him, the djinn asks John what he desires.
+John requests milk for his daughter, and the djinn grants his wish.
+John then asks to have Josephine back, calling her his Queen, but the djinn cannot resurrect the dead.
 Instead, he makes John a wealthy king and promises him a Queen.

-The Green-Eyed One is obligated to fulfill John's wishes, in order to keep the promise he pays a visit to Elspeth, his hideous witch sister who resents him for abandoning her years earlier when he was mortal.
-The Green-Eyed One offers to make up for his failure by transforming her into a beautiful woman and offering her John's hand.
-He also provides Elspeth with a magical mirror that allows her to see others unseen and to deceive John.
-As years pass, Elspeth forms a relationship with her new husband and stepdaughter, now a beautiful sixteen-year-old princess.
-Her beauty, however, causes intense jealousy and resentment from the queen to the point where she keeps a room full of magical mirrors that constantly assure her that she "is the fairest of them all".
+The djinn pays a visit to Elspeth, his hideous witch sister who resents him for abandoning her years earlier when he was mortal.
+He offers to make up for his failure by transforming her into a beautiful woman and offering her John's hand.
+The djinn also provides Elspeth with a magical mirror that allows her to see others unseen and to deceive John.
+As years pass, Elspeth forms a relationship with her new husband and stepdaughter, now a sixteen-year-old princess.
+Her beauty, however, causes jealousy and resentment from the queen to the point where she keeps a room full of magical mirrors that constantly assure her that she "is the fairest of them all".

 When Prince Alfred arrives in the kingdom and falls in love with Snow White, Elspeth is furious to discover that images of Snow White are appearing in her mirrors, which means that her stepdaughter is now more beautiful than her.
-Overcome with jealousy, Elspeth orders a hunter, Hector, to take Snow White into the forest and kill her, and then return with Snow White's heart for her to consume.
+Overcome with jealousy, Elspeth orders hunter Hector to take Snow White into the forest and kill her, and then return with Snow White's heart for her to consume.
 To keep Alfred from interfering, she curses him into the form of a bear and chases him off into the wilderness.
 Unable to kill Snow White, Hector presents Elspeth with the heart of a wild boar instead.
-When she learns the truth, Elspeth kills Hector, imprisons John in her mirrors, and binds Snow White with an enchanted ribbon.
-Sunday arrives and removes the ribbon, Snow White faints and the Dwarfs carry the Princess inside their cottage to rest.
+After learning the truth, Elspeth kills Hector, imprisons John in her mirrors, and binds Snow White with an enchanted ribbon.
+Dwarf Sunday arrives and removes the ribbon.
+Snow White faints, so he carries the Princess, aided by six other dwarfs, inside their cottage to rest.